Les Baux and the old

 limestone rock of 900 meters long and 200 meters wide.
 Eighty villages were

 checked from here.
-The Lords of Baux later also carried other titles, such as
+The Lords of Baux later

 Prince of Orange and Viscount of Marseille.
 The castle Les Baux had a heyday